StakeandRelax-Validator/docs/validators/relaying/hermes.md

 sudo sudo -u hermes -s
 ```

-Now is time install Hermes.
+Now it's time to install Hermes.
 Hermes is packaged in the ibc-relayer-cli Rust crate.
 To install the last release, run this command

 ```bash
 cargo install ibc-relayer-cli --bin hermes --locked
 ```

-This will download and build the crate ibc-relayer-cli, and install the hermes binary in /srv/hermes/.cargo/bin/hermes
+This will download and build the crate ibc-relayer-cli, and install the hermes binary in /srv/hermes/.cargo/bin/hermes and update the PATH

 You can check the hermes version: